 Christina looks down at me in my bed like I am a dark face at the bottom of a pond and says, Get better, as a command (because it’s hurting her to see me like this, and she loves me).

 Eri comes in the evening and brings night-colored nail polish from Kāne‘ohe to paint my toes and pass the time.
-She brings me an avocado from her yard and it is the most delicious thing I have ever eaten.
+They bring me an avocado from their yard and it is the most delicious thing I have ever eaten.